 The Compensation Committee approved bonus target percentages for each NEO.
-Target bonus percentages for the CEO and Chief Operating Officer were unchanged from the 2017 calendar year, while the target for Mr. Branderiz was set at the time of his hiring in 2018.
-Such targets bonus percentages are consistent with our philosophy that a significant portion of each executive's total target compensation should be performance-based, and reflected the Compensation Committee's review of internal pay equity.
-The respective target amounts for 2018 for our NEOs (based on actual salary paid during the applicable quarter) were set as follows:
+Target bonus percentages for the CEO, Chief Financial Officer, and Chief Commercial Officer were unchanged from the 2018 calendar year, while the target for Mr. McNeil was set in November 2018 and remained unchanged at the time of his appointment as Chief Operating Officer in 2019.
+Such target bonus percentages are consistent with our philosophy that a significant portion of each executive's total target compensation should be performance-based, and reflected the Compensation Committee's review of internal pay equity.
+The respective target amounts for 2019 for our NEOs (based on actual salary paid during the applicable quarter) were set as follows:

-Named Executive Officer (% of base salary) (1)
+Named Executive Officer Bonus Target (% of base salary) (1)

 Badrinarayanan Kothandaraman 100%

-Eric Branderiz 75%
+Eric Branderiz 75

-Humberto Garcia 75%
+Jeff McNeil 75

-David Ranhoff 75%
+David Ranhoff 75